-Communicating of Information
+Newsletters, Notes and Communicating of Information

-All communication will be via the OWNA App and email.
+Individual files for each family are used for the collection of newsletters and information about the pre-school activities.
 Please check them regularly.
 Occasionally signs and notices will also be displayed in the foyer.

-Questions, Concerns or Suggestions
+Questions, Problems, Complaints or Suggestions

-Please feel free to discuss these with the Director.
+Please feel free to discuss these with the director.
 Sometimes a friendly chat helps.
 We ask parents to understand that at times the Director may be unable to give you undivided or individual attention.
 However, an appointment can be made at a more convenient time.
 The care of your child is our number one priority and may at times mean that staff are unable to leave the room or playground to talk to you.
 We will endeavour to make sure a convenient time to talk is arranged as soon as possible.
-A complaint form is available via the QR Code (Page 18) for families to complete should it be required.
+A complaint form is available for families to complete should it be required.
 All complaints will be dealt with in a confidential and professional manner.